magmafoundation/Magma/README.md

 You are welcome to visit Magma's Discord server [here](https://discord.gg/6rkqngA).

+You could also go to Magma's subreddit [here](https://www.reddit.com/r/Magma).

 ## Unstable/Test builds

 For unstable/test builds you can check the [__CI__](https://ci.hexeption.dev/job/Magma%20Foundation/)